MichaelABryant/heart-disease-prediction/README.md

 ### code/eda.py

 This file contains the EDA and feature engineering.
 The EDA is performed using descriptive statistics, histograms to determine distributions, and a correlation heatmap using the Pearson correlation coefficient.
 A feature is engineered by creating a predictor based on risk factors.
-Other feature engineering includes the creation of dummy variables for categorical variables with pandas get_dummies and numerical features are scaled using MinMaxScaler.
-The scaler is pickled after fitting for use with productionization.
+Other feature engineering includes the creation of dummy variables for categorical variables with OneHotEncoder and numerical features are scaled using MinMaxScaler.
+The encoder and scaler are pickled after fitting for use with productionization.

 ### code/modeling.py